JanssenProject/jans/jans-cedarling/bindings/cedarling_js/docs/readme.md

 npm run package:stage -- --output ./artifacts --version 1.0.0
 ```

-The staging module copies only built SDK output and its consumer README,
+The package manifest explicitly allowlists the runtime bundles, their source
+maps, both declaration trees, the CommonJS package marker, and the shared WASM.
-preserves package dependency metadata, rejects non-exact dependency
+The staging module preserves package dependency metadata, rejects non-exact
-specifications, and emits JSON describing the tarball path, version, and npm
+dependency specifications, and emits JSON describing the tarball path, version,
+and npm SHA-512 integrity.
+It also rejects intermediate JavaScript and requires
-SHA-512 integrity.
-Do not commit generated tarballs or staging directories.
+exactly one WebAssembly file at `dist/wasm/cedarling_wasm_bg.wasm`.
+Do not commit
+generated tarballs or staging directories.

 `npm run package:verify` stages a private tarball, installs it into a clean
 offline consumer, checks ESM and CommonJS types and resolution, rejects a